 If you haven’t tried riding an electric bike before then you’re in for a really exhilarating experience.
 The first time I tried the RadRunner, which also happened to be my first experience with an eBike, I was smiling uncontrollably because of the way it made me feel; like a child again!
 Being able to move without pedaling is especially fun, and draws may similarities to riding a motorbike.

-Most of the time I find myself using only the throttle for riding, without pedaling at all.
-When I do pedal, however, it’s usually when I pass a pedestrian and slow down whilst pretending to pedal out of courtesy… “manners maketh man” and all that.
-There are times when I find myself riding up steep inclines that I need to assist the 750W Geared Hub Motor by pedaling a little bit, this just provides that extra bit of push the bike needs to keep moving.
+Most of the time I find myself using only the Rad Bikes RadRunner throttle for riding, without pedaling at all.
+When I do pedal, however, it’s usually when I pass a pedestrian and slow down whilst pretending to pedal the bike out of courtesy… “manners maketh man” and all that.
+There are times when I find myself riding this ebike up steep inclines that I need to assist the 750W Geared Hub Motor by pedaling a little bit, this just provides that extra bit of push the ebike needs to keep moving.
 I’m talking about very steep inclines though.

-There are no standard gears to speak of however which makes this single speed bike (there’s only one gear because of how the electric drive chain with a geared hub motor works) a bit awkward and stiff to ride without the power assist activated, but who buys an electric bike to use it as a standard bike?
-No one, that’s who.
+There are no standard gears to speak of however which makes this single speed ebike (there’s only one gear because of how the electric drive chain with a geared hub motor works) a bit awkward and stiff to ride without the power assist activated, but who buys an electric bike to use it as a standard bike?
+No one, that’s who, and Rad Power Bikes knows it.

-The riding position is pretty good although It would be even better if it was possible to somehow slide the saddle backward to push my body further from the handlebars.
-This would make the act of pedaling feel more natural and effortless as a result.
-Because I have the passenger seat installed and use the throttle a lot, I don’t tend to sit on the saddle but instead on the passenger seat in a more Harley Davidson-esq riding position.
-This is so much more comfortable but makes pedaling a little awkward due to the saddle getting in the way.
+I have a few Rad Power Bike accessories including the very useful passenger seat installed on my RadRunner bike, and use the throttle a lot, so I don’t tend to sit on the saddle itself very often.
+Instead, I sit on the passenger seat in a more Harley Davidson-esq riding position.
+This is so much more comfortable but makes pedaling the bike a little awkward due to the saddle getting in the way.

-Yes, they are, this is due to the flattened shape on the ends of each handgrip (seen in the image above).
+Yes, the handlebars on the RadRunner eBike are comfortable and this is due in part to the flattened shape on the ends of each handgrip (seen in the image above).
+The flattened shape allows you to rest your palms comfortably around the handlebars.

-How stable is the RadRunner on different surfaces
+How stable is the RadRunner bike when riding on different surfaces

-Due to the fat tires on the RadRunner Kenda K-Rad 20″ x 3.3″ wheels, the bike is very stable on gravel and dirt trails, often a surface that bikes can tend to slip out on while cornering at speed.
-These wheels with K-Shield puncture-resistant liners provide a predictable response, ground feel, and offer up tons of confidence.
+Due to the fat tires on the RadRunner Kenda K-Rad 20″ x 3.3″ wheels, this RadRunner bike is very stable on gravel and dirt trails, often a surface that bikes can tend to slip out on while cornering at speed.
+These wheels with K-Shield puncture-resistant liners provide a predictable response, ground feel, and offer up tons of confidence when you’re riding the RadRunner, even at higher speeds.

-There are no suspension forks which is a definite downside to the ride feel
+The RadRunner eBike does not have suspension forks which is a definite downside to the smoothness of the ride (BUT THERE’S A SOLUTION!)

-WANT A SMOOTHER RIDE with additional extras?
-The RadRunner Plus is for you.
+WANT A SMOOTHER RIDE with additional extras and suspension?
+The RadRunner Plus is the ultimate RadRunner UPGRADE!

 - Front suspension fork for smooth rides outside the city and on the trail bike paths.